ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-community.md

 We are actively involved in the [Human Cell Atlas (HCA)](https://www.humancellatlas.org/) community, including attendance at HCA general meetings in **Hinxton, UK (2018)**, and [Tokyo, Japan (2019)](https://youtu.be/xYqd2w_aRH0?t=327), seeking to help define the contribution of high-dimensional cytometry and imaging technologies to the objectives of the HCA ([Czechowska et al. 2018, WS06: 'Cytometry in the Era of the Human Cell Atlas'](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23777)).
 We also presented on Spectre, one of our computational tools, at the [HCA Asia meeting](https://youtu.be/95dy_p5FFck?t=15491) (virtual) in 2020.

+- Embed tweet -- thanking Joseph for the shout out

 ---

-OSC - attendee, speaker
+**ASI - SI and lafferty**

+ASI lafferty debate

+- Embed photo of lafferty debate
+- Embed tweets?
+- Embed part of video?

 ---

+**OSC - attendee, speaker**

+- Embed tweet
+- Embed photo?

+---

-Fluidigm users -- speaker
+**Fluidigm users -- speaker**

+- Embed relevant tweet
+- Embed video?

 ---